Holy Paladin Guide

 Our default cutoffs for the tiers are set so that all Tier 1 (green) builds can be competitive at the highest levels of play.
 Tier 2 (yellow) are still good, but might not get top parses as often.
 Tier 3 (orange) is where you would actually start to feel a difference without logging the results.

 Talents that are faded out are utility talents or talent rows with minor impact that don't measurably change performance.
 Choose whichever one you like better or that is appropriate for the fight you are doing.

 Number of combos with this talent or essence that fall in:

 This bar shows how good the best combo using this talent/essence is

 of max potential output

-Choose how you want to see talents measured:
+Choose how you want to see combos measured:

 The talent explorer tool and rotation viewer tool are completely separate.
-Choosing talents in one does not affect the other.
+Choosing talents or a major essence in one does not affect the other.

 We call this the rotation out of habit.
 It is actually an action priority.
 Each time you pick an action, you start at the top of the tree and use the first action that is available.